Electric Scooter Speed Limiters: Laws, Safety & Legal Alternatives

 Steps:

-Keep pressing the buttons (Mode + Power) for a few seconds.
+- Press and hold the Mode + Power buttons for a few seconds.

-Boost the maximum speed to experience a thrilling sensation.
+- Increase the maximum speed to experience a more thrilling ride.

-Fact: Few manufacturers permitted these menus to obey the US federal speed cap laws of 20 mph max, stated by CPSC, 2023.
+Fact: Few manufacturers allow these menus only to comply with US federal speed cap laws of 20 mph maximum, stated by CPSC, 2023.
 Attempting unauthorized menu changes can affect warranties, according to the Electric Scooter Guide Warranty Report, 2023.

 Method 3: Using a Mobile App

-Approximately 60% of the new scooters provide Bluetooth connectivity, but almost 15% permit speed limit changes through the app, as per the Segway User Guide, 2023.
+Approximately 60% of new scooters provide Bluetooth connectivity, but only 15% permit speed limiter changes through a mobile app, as per the Segway User Guide, 2023.

 Steps:

-Go to playstore, and download the scooter’s official app..
+- Go to the Play Store and download the scooter’s official app.

-Find the speed setting on the navigation bar.
+- Find the speed settings in the navigation bar.

-Research Insight: Software applications like Segway Ninebot limit the maximum adjustments to comply with legal US speed limits (15-20mph).
+Research Insight: Software applications like Segway Ninebot restrict maximum adjustments to comply with legal US speed limits of 15–20 mph.

 Method 4: Switching to Sport Mode

-Popular scooter models offer Sport Modes, which unlock the full battery and motor power, as per the NIU Electric Scooter Manual, 2023.
+Popular scooter models offer Sport Mode, which unlocks the full battery and motor power, as per the NIU Electric Scooter Manual, 2023.

 Steps: